DZD-eV-Diabetes-Research/dict2graph/dict2graph_docs/list_node_transformer.md

-dict2graph comes with a lot of predefined transformators.
-For a basic concepts of a dict2Graph transformators have a look at [How to use Transformators](/use_transformers)
+dict2graph comes with a lot of predefined transformers.
+For a basic concepts of a dict2Graph transformers have a look at [How to use Transformers](/use_transformers)

-## Node Transformators List
+## Node Transformers List
 ___
-This is a list if transformators that can be applied to nodes only
+This is a list if transformers that can be applied to nodes only

 ### ::: dict2graph.transformers.node_transformers
     options: